 The workout types covered include running (plus coaching for when you get out on the trail or sidewalk), cycling (indoor and outdoor), yoga, bootcamp (including H.I.I.T.), strength training, and restorative stretching.
 Peloton also offers meditation classes, though if you’re interested in deepening your practice, we’d recommend downloading the best meditation apps, many of which now offer free seven-day trials.

 Widespread temporary gym closures have led to spikes in the sale of home gym equipment, with a run on everything from resistance bands to kettlebells, as people continue their existing exercise routine or start a new one during lockdown.
-It will be interesting to see whether the enhanced availability of online fitness services like Peloton and its rival, Fitbit, will actually encourage people to continue exercising at home once fitness centers reopen, or whether people will prefer to return to the gym.
+It will be interesting to see whether the enhanced availability of online fitness programs like Peloton and its rival, Fitbit, will actually encourage people to continue exercising at home once fitness centers reopen, or whether people will prefer to return to the gym.